Ma Qi: Early life

 A Hui, Ma was born on 23 September 1869 in Daohe, now part of Linxia, Gansu, China.
 His father was Ma Haiyan and his brother was Ma Lin.
 He was a senior commander in the Qinghai-Gansu region during the late Qing dynasty.
 Ma Sala was said to be his father.
 Ma Qi led loyalist Muslim troops to crush Muslim rebels during the Dungan Revolt (1895).

 During the Boxer Rebellion Ma Qi served with his father Ma Haiyan in Gen. Dong Fuxiang's Kansu Braves against the invading Eight Nation Alliance in Beijing.
 Ma Haiyan defeated the foreign army at the Battle of Langfang in 1900, and died while protecting the Imperial Family from the western forces.
 Ma Qi succeeded him in all his posts and capacities.
 Ma Qi was 6 ft tall and maintained the mintuan militia in Xining as his personal army, called the Ninghaijun.
 He also directly defied his commanding officer, Muslim Gen. Ma Anliang, when Ma Wanfu, the Muslim brotherhood leader, was being shipped to Gansu from Xinjiang by Yang Zengxin to Ma Anliang, so Ma Anliang could execute Ma Wanfu.
 Ma Qi rescued Ma Wanfu by attacking the escort and brought him to Qinghai.
 Ma Anliang hated the Muslim brotherhood, which he banned earlier, and sentenced all its members to death and wanted to personally execute Ma Wanfu because he was its leader.

-During the Xinhai Revolution, Ma Qi easily defeated Gelaohui revolutionaries in Ningxia, sending their heads rolling, but when the Emperor abdicated Ma Qi declared support for the Republic of China.
+During the Xinhai Revolution, Ma Qi fought Gelaohui revolutionaries in Ningxi, but when the Emperor abdicated Ma Qi declared support for the Republic of China.
+Ma Anliang, Changgeng and Shengyun failed to capture Shaanxi from the revolutionaries.
+In Ningxia, Qing forces were attacked by both Hui Muslim Gelaohui and Han Gelaohui members, while Hui general Ma Qi and Ma Yuanzhang were in the Qing forces fighting against them but Ma Yuanzhang defected to the republicans after Ma Anliang gave up on the Qing.
 Unlike the Mongols and Tibetans, the Muslims refused to secede from the Republic, and Ma Qi quickly used his diplomatic and military powers to make the Tibetan and Mongol nobles recognize the Republic of China government as their overlord, and sent a message to President Yuan Shikai reaffirming that Qinghai was securely in the Republic.
 He replaced "Long, Long, Long, Live the reigning Emperor", with "Long live the Republic of China" on inscriptions.

 Ma Qi developed relations with Wu Peifu, who tried to turn Gansu military leaders against Feng Yuxiang.
 Feng's subordinate Liu Yufen expelled all the Han generals who opposed him, which resulted in Hui Generals Ma Hongbin, Ma Lin, Ma Tingxiang, and Han Gen. Bei Jianzhang, the commander of a Hui army, to stop fighting against Feng and seek an agreement.